AI-powered mechanisms as judges: Breaking ties in chess: Limitations

 Both the AI system (software) and the hardware play a role in calculating TPLVs in a game.
+In addition, as noted earlier, specific software settings, such as search depth, can also affect the evaluations produced by the selected AI system.
+Consequently, it is essential that all factors influencing the evaluations be disclosed publicly prior to a tournament.

-Thus, both of these should be made public knowledge in advance of a tournament.
-The engine settings should be kept fixed across all games, unless the tournament director has a reasonable doubt that the AI's assessment of a particular position in a game was flawed in a way that might affect the result.
+In particular, the engine settings should be kept fixed across all games, unless the tournament director has a reasonable doubt that the AI's assessment of a particular position in a game was flawed in a way that might affect the result.
 In that case, the tournament director may seek a re-evaluation of the position/game.

 Today, several of the best chess engines, including Stockfish and AlphaZero, are widely acknowledged to be clearly much better than humans.
-Thus, either of these chess engines could be employed for the AI scoring rule.
+Thus, either of these chess engines could be employed for the AI tiebreaking rule.
 (In tournaments with a large number of participants, however, one could use computationally less expensive engine settings to calculate the TPLVs.)